-- 4.4 Contracts will be awarded for a period of one year, so that provision can be reviewed annually to ensure it continues to meet changing demands and remains relevant to the needs of both learners and employers. - 4.5 The Service Manager will ensure local community groups are informed about the funding opportunity and the grant application process.
+- 4.3 The offer of extension will be issued to providers following Cabinet consideration and approval in June 2022, so that delivery can commence by 1 August 2022. - 4.4 Contracts will be extended for a period of one year, after this time a full procurement exercise will be undertaken for the academic year 2023/24. - 4.5 At the point where a new procurement exercise is undertaken the Service Manager will ensure local community groups are informed about the funding opportunity and the grant application process.
 In addition to this a briefing note will be produced which will be circulated to all VCS members which will explain the timescales involved, as well as the application process, and who to contact for further support and information.